It’s easy to copy and paste a template and then hit send — we see it all the time, and you’ve probably received a few pitches yourself today.

 Hey NAME,

-5. Having Quality Assurance for Outreach Templates
+5. Have Quality Assurance for Outreach Templates

 Just like your blog posts, your emails should have editors as well.
 Even it’s a sliver of content, having a set of editorial eyes on the content you send out can help refine the message, remove the curse of knowledge, and overall improve the end product.